 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include dizziness; trouble walking.Proper storage of ranitidine tablets:

-Store ranitidine tablets at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in a tightly closed container.
+Store ranitidine tablets at room temperature, between 68 and 77 degrees (20 and 25 degrees C), in a tightly closed container.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep ranitidine tablets out of the reach of children and away from pets.

 - If you have any questions about ranitidine tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Ranitidine tablets is to be used only by the patient for whom it is prescribed.
+- Ranitidine tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.